Croats gather in Austria for controversial commemoration

 For Croatian nationalists, the controversial annual event near the village of Bleiburg symbolizes their suffering under communism in the former Yugoslavia before they fought a war for independence in the 1990s.
 But Bleiburg’s mayor Stefan Visocnik branded the event “a mask for the glorification of Nazism.”

 Tens of thousands of Croatians, mostly pro-fascist soldiers and their families, fled to the region in May 1945 amid a Yugoslav army offensive, only to be turned back from Austria by the British military and into the hands of anti-fascists.
-Thousands of the so-called Ustashas were killed in and around Bleiburg.

 Austria’s anti-fascist groups, waving the former Yugoslavia’s flags with the communist red star and signs “Death to Fascism,” held small protests during the event attended by some 10,000 Croatians.